adelp13/Tema-Algoritmi-Genetici/README.md

-Program in Python that maximize a function using genetic algorithms.
+Program in Python that maximizes a function using genetic algorithms.